Gauhati Medical College and Hospital: History

 The government of Assam constructed the permanent buildings of the Gauhati Medical College and Hospital on the Narakachal hill.
 The P.W.D., government of Assam, took up the survey and started road constructions in 1962 in the Narakachal hill.
 The Assam Government Construction Corporation (AGCC) started building construction in February 1962.
 Hostels were given priority and started in the foothills of the Narakachal hill.
 The hostels were completed and taken over and occupied in between August 1965 and October 1966.
 The girls' hostel was occupied in June 1968.

 B.P.
 Chaliha, the then Chief Minister of Assam, laid the foundation stone of the college building in the year 1963.
 The construction of the main college and administrative building at the Narakachal hill top could be started by the AGCC in April 1965 after the road was completed to the top by the PWD.
 Part by part the main college building was taken over from April 1968 to which Preclinical.
 Paraclinical and Central Library was shifted by August 1968.
 Meanwhile, the Silchar Medical College was inaugurated in its permanent building under construction at Ghungoor on 15 August 1968 and thereby the twin got separated.
 Dr. Rudra Goswami was put in charge of the Silchar Medical College.

 In September 1968 the permanent building of the Gauhati Medical College under process of construction was inaugurated by the Governor of Assam Mr. B.K.
 Nehru.

 On 20 September 1968 the Chief Minister of Assam Mr. B.P.
 Chaliha laid the foundation stone of the hospital by the side of the college main building at Narakachal hill.
 However, the construction had to be abandoned because of the presence of large rocks.
 As stone breaking and clearing would incur massive expenditure the state government decided to shift the hospital construction to the foot hill of Narakachal.
 The foundation stone was laid down on 15 August 1975 by Shri Sarat Ch.
 Sinha, the Chief Minister of Assam.
 The new hospital at its permanent site at the Narakachal foot hill started functioning in 1984.

-In February 1969, postgraduate courses started in Anatomy, Physiology, Biochemistry, Pathology, Pharmacology, Community Medicine, Medicine, Surgery, Ophthalmology and Otorhinolaryngology.
-The General Medical Council of the UK recognised the bachelor's degree of the college in 1969, thereby enabling the graduates to pursue higher studies in that country.
+State Cancer Institute

 On 17 February 2021, a new radiation oncology block was inaugurated by Assam's health minister Himanta Biswa Sarma.
 It is equipped with a ₹28 crore topotherapy machine, making the Gauhati Medical College and Hospital the first medical college in the country with such a facility.

 Courses

-The university offers a 5 1/2-year MBBS degree, which includes a one-year internship.
+The college offers a 5 1/2-year MBBS degree, which includes a one-year internship.
 It also offers both degree MD/MS (3-year) and Diploma (2-year) postgraduate medical courses.
 DM and Mch courses are also offered.

+Undergraduate courses

+MBBS course at Gauhati Medical College and Hospital (GMCH) commenced in 1960 with an initial intake capacity of 100 students.
+The intake was subsequently increased to 136 in 1987 and further to 156 in 1992.
+Since 2019, the intake capacity stands at 200 students per year.

+Postgraduate (MD/MS/Diploma) courses

+GMCH started its Postgraduate (MD/MS/Diploma) courses in different departments as per the following timeline: